qwel-exe/new-repo-template/CONTRIBUTING.md

 ## Setting Up Your Code

 First, fork this repository to your own account.
-Then use `git clone` to bring your forked repository down to your local machine (remember to get the URL for *your* repository, not the original).
+Then use `git clone <url>` to bring your forked repository down to your local machine (remember to get the URL for *your* repository, not the original).
 Optionally, use `git remote add upstream <url>` to add the original repository as the upstream (this is helpful for keeping your fork up-to-date).

 ## Claiming an Issue